magnate3/raspberry-pi-os-qemu/docs/lesson03/rpi-os.md

         ret
 ```

-ARM processor state (PSTATE) has 4 bits holding mask status for different types of interrupts.
+Explanation: ARM processor state (PSTATE) has 4 bits holding mask status for different types of interrupts.

 * **D**  Masks debug exceptions.
 These are a special type of synchronous exceptions.
 For obvious reasons, it is not possible to mask all synchronous exceptions, but it is convenient to have a separate flag that can mask debug exceptions.
 * **A** Masks `SErrors`.
 It is called `A` because `SErrors` sometimes are called asynchronous aborts.